Articles , Glossary

 Readability and visual hierarchy

-The choice of typefaces for headers and the background color should get under highly rigorous research and testing as the aspect of readability in header plays a vital role.
-The user has to be able to scan and perceive this basic information as fast as possible without any sort of additional effort.
-Otherwise, you risk providing the non-user-friendly interface.
+The choice of typefaces for headers and the background color should undergo rigorous research and testing, as header readability is vital.
+The user must be able to scan and perceive this basic information as quickly as possible, with no additional effort.
+Otherwise, you risk providing a non-user-friendly interface.

 online magazine design tubik studio